ChilliCream/graphql-platform/README.md

 ### Using Hot Chocolate

 The easiest way to get a feel for the API is to walk through our README example.
-If you you need additional information, you can also have a look at our [documentation](http://hotchocolate.io).
+If you need additional information, you can also have a look at our [documentation](http://hotchocolate.io).

 _Hot Chocolate_ can build a GraphQL schema, serve queries against that schema and host that schema for web requests.